borenstain/hello-world/README.md

 # hello-world
 Hello there,
-I am asting the taste of Python for some engineering projects.
+I am tasting the taste of Python for some engineering projects.
 Lets see where it will take me.